Nirmal-Suresh-14/FSI-Solver-using-Block-Based-Meshing-and-Immersed-Boundary-Method/README.md

 Master's Thesis Project for M.Tech in Computational Mechanics at IIT Guwahati

 The repository contains:
-1. Graphical Interface which will form the mesh for the solution, written on Python (tkinter library)
-2. Solver written on FORTRAN using Immersed Boundary Method
+1. Results of the GUI created.
+(Could not share the codes due to confidentiality)